joshbooker/sqlOS-Scripter-Extract-Compare-Update/README.md

 https://github.com/Microsoft/sqlopsstudio/issues/389

+##How To:
-Clone this to a local folder
+-Clone this repo to a local folder
-open in SOS
+-Open the directory in SOS
-change paths and variables in environment.bat in teminal cmd.exe execute Creatdbs change Databasename in /SQL/CreateDatabase.sqlcmd.sql execute CreateDbs again
+-change paths and variables in environment.bat
+-in cmd terminal:
+--execute 'Creatdbs.cmd'
+--change DatabaseName in /SQL/CreateDatabase.sqlcmd.sql --execute CreateDbs.cmd again
 You now have two empty databases

-  open Entity.sql and Execute on source database
+-open Entity.sql and execute on source database
 You now have a table called Entity in the source db

-  now execute the following in terminal cmd.exe
+-execute the following in cmd terminal
-    extract.cmd
-    compare.cmd
+--`extract.cmd`
+--`compare.cmd`

-  This will create dacpacs and a delta script showing the diffenece in schema between the two dbs
+This will create dacpacs and a delta script called 'CompareUpdate_%UpdateVersion%.sqlcmd.sql showing the diffenece in schema between the two dbs.
+Swell!

-  exuecute update.cmd to apply the script

-  now your databases are the same
+  -In cmd terminal, execute `update.cmd` to apply the delta script to the target db Now your databases are the same.
+Woot!

-  open and execute AlterTable.sql
+  -Open and execute AlterTable.sql

-  Change Update Version and then do
-    extract.cmd
-    compare.cmd
+-Change UpdateVersion in environment.bat
+-Then execute the following in cmd terminal --`extract.cmd`
+--`compare.cmd`
 Now you should have a new delta update script

-execute update.cmd to apply the script
+-execute update.cmd to apply the script